Hand-held Calculators

 Four-function, memory.

-Sharp's second hand-held calculator, and versions re-badged for a chain store, vacuum fluorescent display tubes.
+The second hand-held calculator from Sharp, and versions re-badged for a chain store, vacuum fluorescent display tubes.

 Royal Digital III